Public Health Informatics- CLOSED TO NEW APPLICANTS

 The goal of the Public Health Informatics (PHI) Certificate Program is to offer grounding in methods and concepts of health informatics and health information technology for application to public health and population health.
 It is designed for current and future public health professionals who wish to develop PHI expertise or specialization to work in policy or management.
-For more details on the program or the application process, please visit the Certificate Program's Departmental Page.

 - Articulate strategic direction for public health informatics within an organization;